Our Lady Queen of the Apostles, Clonburris N.S.

 The first two weeks of school

-The new Junior Infants will start school at 10am on Wednesday 30th of August.
+The new Junior Infants will start school at 10am for first week.

 The first 2 weeks of school: